Jaakk0S/IceCreamParlor-OrderService/README.md

 - Jest - Test framework
 - Supertest - HTTP API test automation

+## Running Tests

+Tests are integration tests for the REST API and service layer.

+1. Have npm installed
+2. *npm run clean* (dist directory must not exist)
+3. *npm run test*

+Integration tests are run using an ad-hoc MySQL container.

 ## Building

 Run

 ```
-build
+./build
 ```

-This will run tests, then build the app and wrap it in a Docker container.
+This will produce the Docker image *icecreamparlor-orderservice*.

-By default, tests are run against an ad-hoc mysql service.
-Look into *.env* to find the mysql config.
-To use an existing mysql service, override *orderservice_spinup_test_container* to *false* and override the mysql params.

-## Additional points
-- A test container with MySQL 9 spins up at the start of tests
-- Tests are integration tests for the REST API and service layer